Sophia Parnok: Death and legacy

 On 20 August 1933, Vedeneyeva returned to Moscow and that same day, she took the train to join Parnok and Tsuberbiller in Karinskoye.
 The arrival was not due to Parnok's illness, but a scheduled arrival per her pre-planned itinerary.
 On 25 August, Tsuberbiller realized that Parnok was dying and notified Erarskaya.
 Parnok succumbed to a heart attack at 11:30 a.m. on the morning of 26 August 1933 with Tsuberbiller and Vedeneyeva at her bedside.
 Though she tried to make the trip from Moscow before Parnok died, Erarskaya did not arrive until around 5 p.m.
 A portrait of Tsvetaeva was on her bedside table when she died.
 The village druggist assisted Tsuberbiller in obtaining the necessary paperwork to take the body back to Moscow, after the funeral service in Karinskoye.
 Her funeral procession on 28 August with her friends and fans extended 75 kilometers outside of Moscow.
 They did not reach the city until the following day.
 She was buried in Vvedenskoye Cemetery in Olga Tsuberbiller's family plot.

 After Parnok's death, her works were not available, nor was there any development of Russian scholarship about her until after the Soviet period.
 In 1979, the Soviet scholar, Sofia Polyakova, edited the first Collected Works of Parnok, which was published in the United States.
 In 1983, Polyakova published Незакатные оны дни: Цветаева и Парнок (Those Unfading Days: Tsvetaeva and Parnok, Ann Arbor, Michigan: Ardis Press), which unravelled the relationship between Tsvetaeva and Parnok, identifying Tsvetaeva's "woman friend" in her Girlfriend (Подруга) cycle for the first time.
 Even after the surge of interest in banned Russian poets through Glasnost policies brought about by Perestroika, Parnok remained obscure to most Russians and the Russian diaspora.
 Her colleagues and contemporary poets were all rehabilitated before she was.
 Parnok had believed the obstacle to official acceptance was her lesbianism, though there is no explicit documentation of the reason for continued censorship of her works.

 A memorial plaque dedicated to the Parnok family was placed on the wall of her birth house in Taganrog in 2012.
-Poems by Parnok were set to music, recorded on a CD and performed by Elena Frolova in 2002, as part of the "AZIYA +" project.
+Poems by Parnok were set to music by Ukrainian composer Valentina Ramm (1888-1968), and later recorded on a CD and performed by Elena Frolova in 2002, as part of the "AZIYA +" project.